ChrisBentley/slackbot/README.md

 Some rtm data should be handled upstream, such as channel and user creation.
 These should create the proper objects on-the-fly.

-Quick Order Additional Plugins
+Pegasus Team Additional Plugins
 ==============================
 All of the additions made to our quick order bot are available within the plugins directory.

 Created Plugins
 ---------------
 1. Standup.py
-    * Notifies the quick order team that it is time to have our standup.
+    * Notifies the pegasus team that it is time to have our standup.
 2. Lunch.py
-    * Notifies the quick order team that it is time to go eat some lunch.
+    * Notifies the pegsus team that it is time to go eat some lunch.
     * On specific days it will remind the team about good places to eat, for example the food market by MSQ on Thursdays.
-3. c3qo_responder.py
+3. pegasus_responder.py
-    * Watches the quick order channel for the key word 'c3qo' and replies with relevant messages.
+    * Watches the pegsus channel for '@pegasus' and replies with relevant messages.
 4. PR_checker.py
-    * Notifies the quick order team of all the open pull requests in their repos.
+    * Notifies the pegasus team of all the open pull requests in their repos.
     * If a pull request is more than 2 days old it will be added to a separate list so that the team knows which PRs to prioritise.
     * Note - If you want to setup pr_checker.py you need to create your own github token that has read access to your repos.
 Place this token into a file called /plugins/helpers/github_token.py (an example version can be seen in this folder).